Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

    the nature of the challenge.

 5. **Status Update:** A ritual performed by the deity, typically involving contact with the adventurer's back where the Falna resides.
-This process converts accumulated Excelia into points that increase **Basic Abilities**, reflecting the adventurer's growth.
+This process converts accumulated Excelia into points that increase Basic Abilities, reflecting the adventurer's growth.
 Status Updates are necessary for abilities to improve and reveal Level Up readiness.
-They can also reveal or update **Skills** and **Magic**.
+They can also reveal or update Skills and Magic.

 6. **Skills & Magic:** Unique abilities tied to an adventurer's soul and experiences, enabled by Falna.
-    * **Skills:** Passive bonuses or active abilities, manifesting based on aptitude, desire, or specific actions.
+    * Skills: Passive bonuses or active abilities, manifesting based on aptitude, desire, or specific actions.
 Their function is recorded on the Status.
-    * **Magic:** Allows spellcasting.
+    * Magic: Allows spellcasting.
 Requires aptitude and is granted or enabled by the deity.
 Also recorded on the Status.

 **In Summary:** The Status Update system is the mechanism for adventurer growth.
 Combat and challenges yield Excelia,